osisoft/AVEVA-Adapter-BACnet-Docs/V1/Configuration/OSIsoft Adapter for BACnet security configuration.md

 Complete the following procedure to configure BACnet adapter security:

 1. In your data source configuration, set `UseSecureConnection` to **true**.
-For more information, see [OSIsoft Adapter for BACnet data source configuration](xref:OSIsoftAdapterforBACnetDataSourceConfiguration).
+For more information, see [PI Adapter for BACnet data source configuration](xref:PIAdapterforBACnetDataSourceConfiguration).

    The adapter verifies whether the server certificate is present in the [adapter trusted certificates](#adapter-trusted-certificates) folder and is therefore trusted.
 In case the certificates were not exchanged before the first attemped connection, the adapter persists the server certificate within the [adapter rejected certificates](#adapter-rejected-certificates) folder and the following warning message about the rejected server certificate will be printed: